PSYCH 1100 (S6 900)

 3 Credit Hours

-Personality -- The scientific study of the origins of individual differences in thought, emotion and behavior.
+The scientific study of the origins of individual differences in thought, emotion and behavior.
 Topics covered include basic theoretical perspectives, assessment techniques, research methodologies, and current topics in personality research.
 (3 lecture hours)

-Course types: Social & Behavioral Sciences (A.A.S., A.G.S.)
+Course types: General Education: Social and Behavioral Sciences (A.A.S., A.G.S.)

 PSYCH 2260 (PSY 905)